left-arrow.svg

 • Gifts from persons who lived with the beneficiary, donor, or testator for at least 1 year before the transfer or death of the testator in a joint household.
 This person would thus be a caretaker of the joint household, or were once a dependent of the beneficiary, donor, or testator for maintenance purposes.

-Note: Any donation which does not exceed CZK 15 000 per year (tax period) is exempt from income tax.
+Note: Starting from 1.1.2024 any donation which does not exceed CZK 50 000 CZK per year (tax period) is exempt from income tax.
 This stands regardless of the donor.

 Taxes for donating real estate